 Another option for students who want to pursue a master of international business on campus is a Master of Business Administration in international business (M.B.A.).
 This is different from the aforementioned degrees as its curriculum mostly focuses on general business practices in an international context.
 You can, however, pursue and M.B.A. and a master’s degree in international business simultaneously, if you like.

 Some campus international business programs may require students to have work experience in business.
 Be sure to check with your preferred M.B.A. program to learn more about what is required.

-An M.B.A., M.I.B., M.S., or M.A. in international business can take over one to two years of fulltime, intensive, or part-time study.
+An M.B.A., M.I.B., M.S., or M.A. in international business may take over one to two years of fulltime, intensive, or part-time study.
 At the ends of the program, students may have to write a thesis, take a comprehensive exam, or complete another type of capstone project.
 An internship or work with a mentor may also be required.
 Every school and program differs, so be sure to check with your preferred programs for specific requirements and course details.

 For students pursue one of two doctorate degree campus programs in international business:

 - Doctor of Philosophy in international business (Ph.D.)

 - Doctor of Business Administration in international business (D.B.A.)

 Ph.D. programs in international business generally offer core and elective coursework in key concepts, theories, and principles.
 Through Ph.D. programs, students may also gain extensive and in-depth knowledge of international business and specific areas of international business.
 You may further specialize your education through an intensive research project called a dissertation.
 At the end of your Ph.D. programs, you may have to defend your dissertation before a panel of faculty.